miohtama/sane_plone_addon_template/README.rst

 The skeleton is not limited to visual aspects, but allow customizing Plone UI aspects beyond simple CSS changes or HTML transformations easily.
-It is indended to replace old Zopeskel / plone add-on skeleton with a version embracing modern best development practices.
+It is indended to replace old *ZopeSkel plone* add-on template with a version embracing modern best development practices.

 Supported Plone versions